 Written assessments will be undertaken either pre-interview or at-interview, depending on the course applied for.
 They will form part of our holistic assessment of applicants, rather than being a stand-alone mechanism for interview selection.
 Our pre-interview assessments will be scheduled in early November on the same day as the University of Oxford’s pre-interview tests, to make them easier for schools and colleges to administer.
 At-interview assessments will take place during the December interview period, usually on the same day as the academic interview(s), as currently happens in assessments such as the Cambridge Law Test and the Cambridge Philosophy Test.
 No advance preparation will be needed, other than revision of relevant recent subject knowledge where appropriate.
 Most at-interview assessments will be one hour in duration, and most pre-interview assessments will last no longer than two hours.

 The pre-interview assessments will be administered for us by the Admissions Testing Service, who will provide copies of all materials needed.
 There will be no charge for applicants taking a pre-interview assessment at their school or college in the UK.
 Schools and colleges will be responsible for registering their applicants no later than 15th October (BMAT will still require an earlier registration of 1st October).
 For those applying to courses with an at-interview assessment no advance registration is required, as these arrangements will be made by the interviewing College.

 If you are applying before you have taken your A-Levels (or equivalent), you will be seeking a conditional offer.

-For scientific subjects (Maths, Natural Sciences, Computer Sciences, Engineering, Medicine and Veterinary Medicine, but not PBS):
+For scientific subjects (Maths, Natural Sciences, Computer Sciences, Engineering, and Medicine - but not PBS or Veterinary Medicine,):

 The colleges of the University of Cambridge have agreed that the standard offer shall be A*A*A. When 4 relevant A levels are being taken we may ask for A*A*AA or A*A*AB.